Do you think statistics is fun or at least extremely useful?

 Did you know that one of the best ways to master a topic is to teach it to others?
-Are you a student in the Bioinformatics PSM program?
+Are you a student in the Bioinformatics masters or PhD program?

-If yes, you should consider becoming the Spring 2018 Teaching Assistant for BINF 3121 – Statistics for Bioinformatics.
+If yes, you should consider becoming the Fall 2018 Teaching Assistant for BINF 3121 – Statistics for Bioinformatics.

 (BINF 3121 is a required course in the undergraduate bioinformatics program, with class size typically between 5 and 10 students.)